-- 1.1 This Written Scheme of Investigation (WSI or specification) has been prepared by DAT Archaeological Services (the contracting arm of Dyfed Archaeological Trust) to provide a methodology for an archaeological watching brief during the removal of the non-native invasive shrub sea buckthorn (Hippophae rhamnoides) within two area at Pembrey Burrows centred on Area 1) SS4088 9952 and Area 2) SN3742 0287 (Figure 1) which forms the southwestern fringe of Pembrey Country Park in Carmarthenshire.
+- 1.1 This Written Scheme of Investigation (WSI or specification) has been prepared by DAT Archaeological Services (the contracting arm of Dyfed Archaeological Trust) to provide a methodology for an archaeological watching brief during the removal of the non-native invasive shrub sea buckthorn (Hippophae rhamnoides) within two areas at Pembrey Burrows centred on Area 1) SS4076 9959 and Area 2) SN3682 0373 (Figures 1 and 2) which forms the southwestern fringe of Pembrey Country Park in Carmarthenshire.
 This WSI has been commissioned by Natural Resources Wales. - 1.2 These areas have dune grassland habitat; however, this has now become shaded out by sea buckthorn and scrub.
 Dune grassland habitat should recover if the sea buckthorn and scrub is cleared and arisings are collected and disposed of offsite.
-Area 1 comprises approximately 1.5 hectares of mature sea buckthorn.
-Area 2 comprises approximately 8ha of mainly lowlying sea buckthorn of less density and with some scattered young growth. - 1.3 Pembrey Burrows are located at the southern side of the Gwendraeth Estuary In the eastern part of Carmarthen Bay.
+Area 1 comprises approximately 1.6 hectares of mature sea buckthorn.
+Area 2 comprises approximately 8.3ha of mainly low-lying sea buckthorn of less density and with some scattered young growth. - 1.3 Pembrey Burrows are located at the southern side of the Gwendraeth Estuary In the eastern part of Carmarthen Bay.
 The Pembrey Burrows dune system commences in the north at Tywyn Point and extends southwards along the coast before terminating at the town of Burry Port.
 Pembrey Airfield is located around 2km to the east of the Burrows with Pembrey Forest located immediately adjacent and Pembrey Country Park located at the southern end of the dunes.
 A swathe of sea buckthorn has colonised the entire dune system running parallel with Cefn Sidan Sands.
 NRW intends to removal the sea buckthorn to enable a regeneration of the dunes to a grassland habitat.
 This work forms part of the HLF funded Dynamic Dunscapes project. - 1.4 Pembrey forest is owned and managed by Natural Resources Wales and is bordered by the MOD Pembrey Sands Firing Range in the northwest and the Country Park at its southern end.
 The sand dunes at this end fall within the ownership of Carmarthenshire County Council. - 1.5 Pembrey Burrows encompasses an area of archaeological and historically significant Second World War anti-invasion defences along with later infrastructure relating to the Air Weapons Range located at the northern most extent of the burrows at Tywyn Point.
-The archaeological significance of the area was highlighted in an unpublished PhD thesis undertaken by Jonathon Berry, Senior Inspector at Cadw in 20163 and in subsequent archaeological assessments undertaken by Dyfed Archaeological Trust in 20164 and specifically of the Burrows in 20205, and demonstrated that the dune system at Pembrey were densely defended and constituted an integral part of the Carmarthen Stop Line.
-This stop line was one of a number established throughout the Western Command and comprised co-ordinated
+The archaeological significance of the area was highlighted in an unpublished PhD thesis undertaken by Jonathon Berry, Senior Inspector at Cadw in 20163 and in subsequent archaeological assessments undertaken by Dyfed Archaeological Trust in 20164 and specifically of the Burrows in 20205, and demonstrated that the dune systems